Cruising to Taiwan: A Family-Friendly Guide

 Keelung is by far the most common cruise port in Taiwan and acts as the main gateway to Taipei, the capital city.
 The cruise terminal is modern, well organised, and located right in the city, meaning you can walk straight into Keelung or connect easily to trains, buses, taxis and private excursions.

 From Keelung, popular day trips include Taipei, around 30 to 40 minutes away and ideal for Taipei 101, night markets and museums.
+If you plan to visit Taipei, my guide to Taipei with autistic children is a good starting point.

 Jiufen is a well known hillside village with lantern-lit streets and teahouses.
 Shifen is known for sky lanterns and waterfalls, and Yehliu Geopark offers dramatic coastal rock formations.

 Keelung is excellent for independent exploration as well as ship-run excursions, making it one of the easiest Asian cruise ports to navigate.
+I have a seperate guide to visiting Keelung with autistic children to take the stress out of planning your trip.

-Kaohsiung Port (高雄港)
+Cruising to Kaohsiung Port (高雄港)

-Port type: Full cruise terminal
+Port type: Kaosiung Port is a full cruise terminal

 Serves: Kaohsiung City and southern Taiwan